 Defective 3M Earplugs: Military Hearing Loss Claims

 TWW attorneys, Phillip Warren and Keith Weidner, relied on earplugs to protect their hearing when they served in the United States Marine Corps.
-When TWW learned the government brought a claim against 3M for knowingly selling defective earplugs, we knew the victims of this injustice were the people who relied on those earplugs.
+When TWWH learned the government brought a claim against 3M for knowingly selling defective earplugs, we knew the victims of this injustice were the people who relied on those earplugs.
 We believe 3M should be held accountable to the victims and have to compensate those who suffered from tinnitus or hearing loss as a result of their defective earplugs.
 If you or a loved one used dual-sided 3M Combat Arms Earplugs after 2003 and have suffered hearing loss or tinnitus, you may be entitled to compensation.
 Contact our office immediately for a free no-cost, no-obligation confidential case evaluation.
 Learn more here.

 Water Treatment Unfair and Deceptive Trade Practices Claims